jbcodeforce/ML-studies/docs/genAI/index.md

 * Hallucination where the models make up inaccurate responses that are not consistent with the training data.
 * Cost: not just to train the models, but also for inference with running the models, with low latency and high-throughput.
 * Simple to integrate with existing apps and data.
+* Whenever we want to teach an LLM to use a tool, we need enough annotated tool calls to fine tune the LLM.
+We can use in-context learning to create a model that annotates tool calls for the input query.
+Incorrect calls can be filtered by executing the tools and filtering the outputs based on the ground truth answer.

 ### Discovery Assessment